 Please see our information on victims of crime, including possible victim compensation programs in the United States.

 CRIMINAL PENALTIES: While you are traveling in Kenya, you are subject to its laws even if you are a U.S. citizen.
 Foreign laws and legal systems can be vastly different than our own.
-In some places, you may be taken in for questioning if you don’t have your passport with you.
+In some places, you may be taken in for questioning if you do not have your passport with you.
 In some places, it is illegal to take pictures of certain buildings.
-In some places, driving under the influence could land you immediately in jail.
-There are also some things that might be legal in Kenya, but still illegal in the United States, and you can be prosecuted under U.S. law.
-Engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime prosecutable in the United States.
-If you break local laws in Kenya, your U.S. passport won’t help you avoid arrest or prosecution.
-It’s very important to know what’s legal and what’s not where you are going.
+Driving under the influence could land you immediately in jail.
+There are also some activities that might be legal in Kenya, but illegal in the United States, and you can be prosecuted under U.S. law.
+For example, engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime prosecutable in the United States.
+If you break local laws in Kenya, your U.S. passport will not help you avoid arrest or prosecution.
+It is very important to know what is legal and what is not where you are going.

 Arrest notifications in host country:

 Kenya is a signatory to the Vienna Convention on Consular Relations (VCCR), and is required by the VCCR to ask any detained U.S. citizen if he/she would like the U.S. Embassy to be notified and to contact the U.S. Embassy if the detained U.S. citizen requests it.
 Kenya does not routinely comply with its VCCR obligation.
 Any U.S. citizen who is detained should request U.S. Embassy notification if he/she would like consular assistance.
 U.S. citizens are encouraged to carry a copy of their U.S. passport with them at all times, so that proof of identity and U.S. citizenship is readily available if questioned by local officials.